MoniPar/reclaimed-treasures/README.md

 **HEADER & NAVIGATION**

-Featured on all pages, the fully responsive header is fixed to the top so that the user always has access to the navigation links, includes is divided into 3 parts:
+Featured on all pages, the fully responsive header is fixed to the top so that the user always has access to the navigation links, and is divided into 3 parts:

 1. The Top Navigation - consisting of:

-    - The website's logo which is a link that brings the user to the Home Page.
+    - The website's logo, which is a link that brings the user to the Home Page.
-    - A search box on desktop or search icon on mobile and tablet which when clicked opens a text input for users to search the Shop Owner's Collection.
+    - A search box on desktop or search icon on mobile and tablet, which when clicked, opens a text input for users to search the Shop Owner's Collection.
-    - An icon for Accounts which when clicked drops down links for the Registration & Login Pages for users who are not logged in or My Profile & Logout Pages for users who are logged in.
+    - An icon for Accounts, which when clicked, drops down links for the Registration & Login Pages for users who are not logged in, or My Profile & Logout Pages for users who are logged in.
     - An icon for the shopping basket which displays the grand total on desktop.
 On mobile and tablet this icon shows the grand total when clicked.
     - All links have a hover and focus effect to help the user identify them as links.